watertap-org/watertap/docs/how_to_guides/how_to_use_watertap_costing.rst

             finite_elements=10,
             has_full_reporting=True,
         )
+        m.fs.RO.chem_dose = Param(
+            initialize=690,
+            units=pyunits.mg / pyunits.L,
+            mutable=True,
+            doc="Chemical dose for RO",
+        )
+        m.fs.RO.chem_mass_flow = Expression(
+            expr=pyunits.convert(
+                m.fs.RO.chem_dose
+                * m.fs.RO.feed_side.properties[0, 0].flow_vol_phase["Liq"],
+                to_units=pyunits.kg / pyunits.s,
+            ),
+            doc="Mass flow of chemical for RO",
+        )

         m.fs.pump2 = Pump(property_package=m.fs.properties)
         m.fs.ERD = EnergyRecoveryDevice(property_package=m.fs.properties)
         m.fs.product = Product(property_package=m.fs.properties)
         m.fs.brine = Product(property_package=m.fs.properties)

+        m.fs.costing = WaterTAPCosting()

         return m

 Adding the WaterTAP costing package to the flowsheet is done by simply by creating an instance of the ``WaterTAPCosting`` class and assigning it to a flowsheet attribute.
 Convention is to name this attribute ``m.fs.costing``.
+In the ``build`` function above, this is done on the last line.
 This is referred to as the "flowsheet costing block" (contrasted with a "unit model costing block" discussed later).
-At this point, the flowsheet costing block is not doing anything.
-It contains instructions to aggregate the costs from the individual unit model costing blocks into overall flowsheet-level costs.
+At this point, the flowsheet costing block only contains instructions to aggregate the costs from the individual unit model costing blocks into overall flowsheet-level costs.
 To get costing results, we need to add costing blocks to each unit model.

 How-To Create Custom Costing Method
 ********************************************

 Like the other unit models on this flowsheet, the chemical addition unit model has an existing costing method.
-For illustrative purposes, consider that we want to create a custom costing method for the chemical addition unit model:sup:`1`.
+For illustrative purposes, consider that we want to create a custom costing method for the chemical addition unit model :sup:`1`.

 The code below shows an example of how to build a custom costing method.
 This is the general structure of all :ref:`costing methods for existing WaterTAP unit models<detailed_unit_model_costing>` that are in the *watertap/costing/unit_models* directory.